d-mcalpin/IrelandRecommends/README.md

     <img src="documents/screenshots/gtmetrix.jpg">

 ### 4.6 Bugs
-I encountered the following bugs while developing the Ireland Recommends website:
+I encountered the following bug while developing the Ireland Recommends website:
 - When users were submitting a review, they could select any date using a date picker from Materialize.
 In order to acurately record the date, my mentor recommended that this should be automated using Python.
 It took some time to find the correct format but I eventually got the code to record dates accurately.
--

 <span id="deploy"></span>